 Phillip Mould is an eminent English art dealer and historian.
 His specialty is early British art and portraiture.
 He writes and broadcasts about art, is internationally recognized in his field and owns a respected gallery in London.

-I recently came across this two-minute video in which Mould discusses the importance of authenticity in art.
+I once saw a video (which is, unfortunately, no longer available) in which Mould discusses the importance of authenticity in art.
 Have a look.

 - A great artist is a brand you can trust.
 Fakers exploit this trust by taking advantage of human emotions.
 There is a link between truth and beauty.